-What to Do if You’ve Injured in a Boise Car Accident?
+What to Do if You’ve Been Injured in a Boise Car Accident?

-If you’ve been injured in an accident, there are two important things to consider:
+If you’ve been injured in a car accident, there are two important things to consider:

 1) Have you called a car accident attorney?

 If not, you should.
 We offer a free consultation and can explain the process to you over the phone or in person.
 You may not need an attorney.
 If that’s the case, we’ll tell you from the very beginning.
-Many times, though, it makes sense to hire an attorney.
+Most times than not, it makes sense to hire an attorney.
 A group of insurance companies performed their own study and found that people who hire an attorney recover 3½ times more than people who don’t.
-So, at the very least, why not call and discuss your case with us for free?
+So, at the very least, why not call and discuss your case with the Boise car accident attorneys at Hansen Injury Law Firm for free?

 If you hire our firm to navigate your insurance claim, we’ll handle everything for you and you’ll recover more money than you would on your own, even with attorneys’ fees.
 We won’t charge for our services until we win your case.